-Join Tim Grey for an in-depth discussion in this video Image sharpening, part of Photoshop CC Raw Workshop.
+Join Tim Grey for an in-depth discussion in this video Image sharpening, part of Photoshop: Raw Workshop (2013).

 One of the more interesting things about sharpening with digital photographs is that if it's very obvious an image needs to be sharpened, there's probably no point sharpening it because you're not going to salvage an out of focus image.
 And if an image appears sharp, you probably do want to apply sharpening in order to compensate for the subtle loss of sharpness that can occur with a digital capture.
 In other words, even if you don't think you need sharpening, it's probably a good idea to apply some.
 And in fact in the Raw conversion process, we can apply some basic sharpening that is aimed not at creating a final image but, rather, on compensating for the factors that cause a loss of sharpness in the original capture.